GTPB/ADER19F/pages/tutorial1.md

 ### P-value distribution

-As a sanity check, we can inspect the distribution of p-values using the <span style="padding:2px 3px 3px;background-color: #eaeaea;font-family: Courier New;font-size: 12px;color: #333333;-webkit-border-radius: 3px;-moz-border-radius: 3px;border-radius: 3px;">hist</span> function.
+As a sanity check, we can inspect the distribution of p-values using the <code style="background-color:#eaeaea; padding:2px 3px 3px;white-space:pre-wrap">hist</code> function.

 ```r